 Feel the magic of arp

 The magic of arpeggiators comes from being inspired by how the machine reacts to your input.
 You have to play one to really understand how you can best use it to your advantage in your tracks.
+Check out how Arcade’s Arpeggiator can take any Instrument to new heights:

 Don’t be afraid to let a sequence loop while you modify parameters and shape it to your liking.
 Once you’re comfortable with arpeggiators, you can use them to make rhythmic bassline patterns, sound FX, and even intense drum fills (when paired with a drum plugin).
 So what are you waiting for?
 Let’s get to arping!